luizmugnaini/presheaf/STYLE_GUIDE.md

 bugs that `nodiscard` prevents are actually pretty uninteresting and should be uncommon in any well written codebase.

-# Strings

-- Raw string pointers should always have the type `char const* const`, that is, a constant pointer to an array of constant characters.
-If a string is being returned from a function, the return type should be `char const*` since we can't ensure that the caller won't change the pointer itself.

 # Naming Conventions

 We mostly follow the advice given by the [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#S-naming).